Home

 What these dogs will offer you

-Pups from this mating should offer you 110% of themselves as they are highly INTELLIGENT and come from
+Pups from these mating should offer you 110% of themselves as they are highly INTELLIGENT and come from strong proven working lines, they should be very keen and biddable with not too strong an eye.

-Bob x Lucy progeny should have good (proportionate) eye that will not be too 'focused'...keen enough but not as much as would cause problems to working at other Disciplines
+Inc x ???? progeny should have good (proportionate) eye that will not be too 'focused'...keen enough but not as much as would cause problems to working at other Disciplines other than Sheep work.

-Read below for more information about puppies.
+Read below for more information about puppies

 Puppies should be of kindly temperament, be of athletic conformation, black/white or tri-coloured with coats of medium texture fur, and having semi tipped or prick ears.

-What you will get with your new pup.
+What you will get with your new pup

 Pups will be reared in the home, well socialized with people and ours/other dogs, used to all noises inside/outside the house.
 By use of sound DVD.